2019 1098-T’s Will be available by January 31, 2020.

 The University of South Florida reports (Box 1) the total amounts paid for qualified tuition and related expenses from all sources during the calendar year, less any reimbursements or refunds.
 This does not include payments received for Meal Plan, Housing, Transportation/Parking or Student Health fees.

 The University of South Florida is unable to provide you with individual tax advice, but should you have questions, you should seek the counsel of an informed tax preparer or adviser.

-SPECIAL INFORMATION FOR Tax Year 2018
+SPECIAL INFORMATION FOR Tax Year 2018 and beyond

 In previous years, your 1098-T included a figure in Box 2 that represented the qualified tuition and related expenses (QTRE) we billed to your student account for the calendar (tax) year.
 Due to a change to institutional reporting requirements under federal law, beginning with tax year 2018, we will report Box 1 which is the amount of QTRE paid during the 2018 tax year.